What Is a Pedal Kayak?

 Not Energy Intensive

 As mentioned before, it’s easier to pick up speed with pedal power, but it’s also less strenuous too.
 You use less energy to move any given distance, especially when using the rotational variant of pedals.
 Building up more momentum also means you’ll be able to glide for further on the water, so your legs don’t have to do as much work.
-That makes pedal kayaks more relaxing and easier to use.
+That makes pedal kayaks more relaxing and more comfortable to use.

 Easier to Use

 Paddling isn’t as straightforward as it looks.
-Whilst it isn’t too difficult to pick up, it requires more concentration and practice.
+While it isn’t too difficult to pick up, it requires more concentration and practice.
 There’s technique involved when maneuvering via paddling that you simply don’t need with a pedal-powered kayak.
 Pedaling comes much more naturally than using your arms to move.

 Again, this makes it much more relaxing.
 You can simply push yourself out into the water and get moving in any direction with the rudder without having to use complicated moves to orientate yourself.

 On top of that, pedal mechanisms make you more stable.
-Therefore, if you’re worried about leaning around too much when paddling and flipping over then using a pedal kayak, to begin with, could be a great way to find balance on the water first.
+Therefore, if you’re worried about leaning around too much when paddling and flipping over, then using a pedal kayak, to begin with, could be a great way to find balance on the water first.